Steady communities. Strong infrastructure. A nation that keeps the lights on.

 Assess a city-base pair →What we’re actually preparing for

 Not a hurricane that passes in three days.
-A grid-down event that lasts weeks — the kind a capable adversary could choose to cause.
+A grid-down event that lasts weeks — caused by cyberattack, physical attack, a solar storm, or an electromagnetic pulse — the kind a capable adversary could choose to bring about, or nature could deliver unasked.

 Here is the part worth holding onto: every community that can keep its water running, its lights on, and its people fed without the national grid is a community that cannot be leveraged against its own country.
 That is not fear.
 That is leverage taken off the table — and it has been the ordinary American way of doing things for most of our history.